mc-asu/react-bootcamp/README.md

 React Bootcamp by Colt Steele
 Will do this with node v20.10.0

-Created npm create vite@latest with ts + swccd
+Created npm create vite@latest with js

+This will contain mini projects.